jleach/platform-services-status-page-notifications/README.md

 # Webhook Configuration
 A webhook should be configured on this repo once it's obtained from the Pipeline style BuildConfig in the OpenShift `tools` namespace.
+A `Generic` webhook should be used, which helps OpenShift not reject the webhook on the basis that it comes from a separate repo.